N5GEH/n5geh.tutorials.monitoring_tools/readme.md

     - [Platform Monitoring](#platform-monitoring)
     - [Security Scan](#security-scan)

-The objectives and possibilities of the individual sub-areas are presented in the following overview.
-There is some overlap, as the various approaches are partly redundant.
+The objectives and possibilities of the individual sub-areas are presented in the following overview. **There is some overlap, as the various approaches are partly redundant**.

 <img src="./doc/monitoring_tools_overview.png" alt="Monitoring Tools Overview" width="600" />